The BEST Vegetarian Chili

 - In a large pot (7 quarts at least), heat the oil over high heat.
 Add the onions and a pinch of salt.
 Cover the pot, immediately turn heat to low, and let cook for about 5 minutes.
 While the onions cook, stem and seed the peppers.
 Dice the peppers, then add to the pot with the onions.
 Season with a pinch of salt.
 Stir.
 Return the lid.
 Meanwhile, roughly chop the mushrooms, then add to the pot with the onions and peppers.
 Season with a pinch of salt, stir, then cover the pot.
 Mince the garlic, then add to the pot with the vegetables.
 Stir to combine.
 Leave the cover off the pot from here on out.

 - Raise the heat to medium.
 Add the tomato paste and stir.
 Add the spices and cook for 1 minute.
-Add the bulgur, crushed tomatoes, minced chipotles plus tablespoon of adobo sauce.
+Add the bulgur or quinoa, crushed tomatoes, minced chipotles plus tablespoon of adobo sauce.
 Drain the beans — it’s OK if some of the liquid remains — and add to the pot.
 Add 6 cups of water.
 Add the vinegar.

 - Bring to a simmer and let cook slowly, stirring every so often to scrape the bottom of the pot for 45 minutes to an hour or until the liquid has reduced slightly, the bulgur is cooked, and everything tastes good and smoky and spicy.
 Taste.
 Add salt if necessary.
 I usually add a teaspoon of kosher salt.